D2 Promise Scholarship Program

 The Promise program sounds too good to be true.
 What’s the catch?

 You’re right to ask—someone IS paying for this.
-Our community voted to invest $2 million annually through the mill levy.
+Our community voted to invest up to $2 million annually through the mill levy.
 The accountability measures include a Citizens Oversight Committee, quarterly public reports, state-required financial reporting, and yearly economic impact reports.

 How do I know my tax dollars are being used properly?